 - Privacy must be programmed on a button with lights.
 (Users cannot dial the Privacy code manually, or use a programmed button without lights, to activate this feature.)
-When Privacy is on, the button light at the extension is also on, indicating that others cannot join calls. - Privacy can be turned on and off at any time, even during a call.
+When Privacy is on, the button light at the extension is also on, indicating that others cannot join calls. - n Privacy can be turned on and off at any time, even during a call. - Users cannot join calls using pool buttons regardless of the Automatic Extension Privacy setting or the state of the Privacy Button.

-(See Figure 2-3 in Chapter 2 for the location of special programming buttons such as (System Program) and (Enter) on system phones.)
+(See Figure 2-3 on page 2-23 for the location of special programming buttons such as s and e on system phones.)